Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study

 \parabf{Data Reorganization.} As illustrated in Figure~\ref{fig:file}, we extracted all API documentation from the SDK folders of DevEco Studio, the official IDE for HarmonyOS.
 We scanned the entire set of API documents and applied rule-based matching to extract information from each line.
 The extracted data typically comprise two categories: code-related information and textual information.

-\textbf{Code Info.}The code-related information contains all code snippets from the API documentation, which inherently encode the graph structure of the APIs.
+\parabf{Code Info.} The code-related information contains all code snippets from the API documentation, which inherently encode the graph structure of the APIs.
 By analyzing these code snippets, we can determine the hierarchical organization of different methods, properties, classes, interfaces, namespaces, and enums.

-\textbf{Text Info.}The textual information includes metadata for the corresponding APIs, such as functional descriptions, parameters, and return values.
+\parabf{Text Info.} The textual information includes metadata for the corresponding APIs, such as functional descriptions, parameters, and return values.
 This information can be leveraged by large language models as reliable evidence for subsequent code generation.

-\parabf{API Knowledge Graph Construction.}All entities are extracted from the code information, and their relationships are constructed based on nesting structures to generate an initial graph.
-The corresponding textual information is then parsed, with rule-based matching and filtering applied to obtain the most up-to-date and valid semantic information.
-By integrating this semantic information with the initial graph structure, as illustrated in Figure~\ref{fig:APIKG},an API knowledge graph is constructed.
+\parabf{API Knowledge Graph Construction.} All entities are extracted from the code and their relationships are formed based on nesting structures to create an initial graph.
+The corresponding textual information is parsed, with rule-based matching and filtering to get the most up-to-date and valid semantic data.
+By combining this semantic data with the initial graph structure, as shown in Figure~\ref{fig:APIKG}, an API knowledge graph is created.